LaunchCodeEducation/intro-to-professional-web-dev/docs/_sources/chapters/git/background.rst.txt

 A version control system (VCS) is a system for tracking changes to a code base and storing each version.
 Version control systems assist programmers with keeping backups and a history of the revisions made to the code base over time.
 With that history, programmers can roll back to a version without a particular bug.
-A VCS also enables collaboration between programmers as they can work on different versions of a code base and share their findings.
+A VCS also enables collaboration between programmers as they can work on different versions of a code base and share their work.

 Git is one VCS and is prevalent amongst programmers and corporations.